 One of Underwood's most frequently employed tactics is the ad hominem attack, which involves attacking the character, credibility, or personal flaws of an opponent rather than engaging with their argument.
-This is an essential tool in his arsenal because it allows him to discredit adversaries before they even have a chance to present a compelling case.
-Instead of debating policy or ideology, he focuses on personal shortcomings, past failures, or ethical lapses to ensure that whatever his opponents say is perceived as unreliable, biased, or hypocritical.
+This is an essential tool in his arsenal because it allows him to discredit

 A striking example occurs in House of Cards Season 2 when journalist Zoe Barnes starts gathering information that could expose Underwood's corrupt dealings.
 Instead of confronting her accusations head-on, Underwood undermines her credibility by subtly reminding others of her ethically questionable relationship with him, positioning her as an opportunist rather than a serious journalist.
 The public begins to question her motives, making her claims appear as a personal vendetta rather than an objective pursuit of truth.
 This kind of preemptive character assassination is key to Underwood's strategy-by planting doubt before a challenge even materializes, he ensures that his opposition is weakened before they can effectively strike.
-Similarly, in political Underwood leverages confrontations, ad hominem attacks to destroy the reputations of his adversaries.
+Similarly, in political Underwood leverages confrontations, hominem attacks to destroy the reputations of his adversaries.
 If a senator challenges him on policy, he might not counter with logic but instead remind everyone of that senator's past political failures, painting them as incompetent or untrustworthy.
 Even if the senator's argument is valid, Underwood's framing shifts the focus away from policy and onto personality, ensuring that his own position appears stronger simply because the alternative has been tainted.